Books for this project will be released soon!

 Innovation Council, InSIC

-New, extremely affordable solar technologies coming from India could play an important, if not decisive role in the fight against global warming.
-Besides this they can contribute to eliminate deep poverty and assist the world in reducing air pollution, which is currently causing nine million premature deaths per year.
+At the same time India’ s new solar technologies can eliminate deep poverty and reduce air pollution, which is currently causing nine million premature deaths per year.

-Solar Visions is the first volume introducing all the new Indian solar innovations – many of which are likely to have major global importance – to the world.
+Solar Visions is the first volume introducing dozens of India’s new solar innovations – many of which are likely to have major global importance – for the world.